ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ![deploying to Netlify](/images/quick-guide/netlify/create-netlify-account.png)

-This section will walk you through 2 ways to deploy your ember application to production using the Netlify platform:
+This section will walk you through two ways to deploy your ember application to production using the Netlify platform:

 1. Deploying to Netlify using drag and drop
 2. Deploying to Netlify using Git (specifically GitHub)